-1Department of Computer Science, Virginia Tech, 2202 Kraft Drive, Blacksburg, VA 24060 Correspondence: Andrey A Popov (apopov@vt.edu)
+1Department of Computer Science, Virginia Tech, 2202 Kraft Drive, Blacksburg, VA 24060

+Correspondence: Andrey A Popov (apopov@vt.edu)

 Abstract.
-Ever since its inception, the Ensemble Kalman Filter has elicited many heuristic methods that sought to correct it.
-One such method is localization-the thought that 'nearby' variables should be highly correlated with 'far away' variable variables not.
+Ever since its inception, the Ensemble Kalman Filter (EnKF) has elicited many heuristic methods approaches that sought to correct improve it.
+One such method is localization-the thought that 'nearby' variables should be highly correlated with 'far away' variable not.
 Recognizing that correlation is a time-dependent property, adaptive localization is a natural extension to these heuristics.
-We propose a Bayesian approach to adaptive Schur-product localization for the DEnKF, and extend it to support

-5 multiple radii of influence.
+We propose covariance localization, which alleviates spurious correlations due finite ensemble sizes by using relevant spatial correlation information.
+Adaptive localization techniques account for how correlations change in time and space, in order to obtain improved covariance estimates.
+This work develops a Bayesian approach to adaptive Schurproduct localization for the DEnKF, and extend Deterministic Ensemble Kalman Filter (DEnKF), and extends it to support multiple radii of influence.
 We test both the empirical validity of (multivariate) adaptive localization, and of our approach.
-We test a simple toy problem (Lorenz'96), extending it to a multivariate model, and a more realistic geophysical problem (1.5 Layer Quasi-Geostrophic).
-We show that the multivariate approach has great promise on the toy problem, and that the univariate approach leads to improved filter performance for the realistic geophysical problem.
+We test a simple toy problem (the proposed adaptive localization using the toy Lorenz'96), extending it to a multivariate model, problem, and a more realistic geophysical problem (1.5Layer-layer Quasi-Geostrophic).
+We model.
+Results with the toy problem show that the multivariate approach has great promise on the toy problem, and that the holds great promise.
+The univariate approach leads to markedly improved filter performance for the realistic geophysical problemmodel.